surendra-93/delta-demo/README.md

 # delta-demo
-This is demo for git and Git &amp; Github class
+This is demo for git and Git &amp; Github class.